OrangeRed/python-socket-practice/README.md

 # Usage Guide

-## Python version 3 or higher is required to continue with this guide
+### Python version 3 or higher is required to continue with this guide

+Get the lastest version of Python: https://www.python.org/downloads/
 <br/>

 ## Inside of the project directory